benedictquartey/Chiromancer/README.md

 * **Benedict Quartey**

 Kindly acknowledge the creator when using all or any section of the code/design.
-If you have any inquiries or need any help, shoot me an email at benedict.quartey@ashesi.edu.gh
+If you have any inquiries or need any help, shoot me an email at benedict.quartey@hotmail.com || benedict.quartey@alumni.ashesi.edu.gh

 ## License
 This project is licensed under the MIT License.
 Refer to the LICENSE file for details